-The Authority's total OPEB liability of \$2,876,405 was measured as of September 30, 2019 and \$3,339,100 was measured as of September 30, 2018 and was determined by an actuarial valuation as of that date.
+The Authority's total OPEB liability of \$3,119,108 was measured as of September 30, 2020 and \$2,876,405 was measured as of September 30, 2019 and was determined by an actuarial valuation as of September 30, 2020.

-Actuarial methods and assumptions:

-The total OPEB liability in the September 30, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial methods and assumptions: The total OPEB liability in the September 30, 2020 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 3.0% per annum Salary increases 3.5% per annum Discount rate 2.66% per annum (EOY) Health care cost trend rates Benefit will remain constant in the future.
+Discount rate 2.21% per annum (EOY)

+Health care cost trend rates

+Benefit will remain constant in the future.

 Actuarial cost method Entry Age Normal based on level percentage of projected salary.

-Mortality rates General PUB-2010 generational table using MP-18 applied on a gender-specific basis.
-Plan participation percentage The participation percentage is the assumed rate of future eligible retirees who elect to continue health coverage at retirement.
+Mortality rates PUB-2010 mortality table with generational scale MPeligible retirees who elect to continue health coverage at retirement.
 It is assumed that 100% of all employees and their dependents who are eligible for early retiree benefits will participate in the retiree medical plan.
 This assumes that a one-time irrevocable election to participate is made at retirement.